-Now I work at home in my pajamas or loungewear.
+Now I work at home in my pajamas or loungewear, my preferred word because it makes me feel fancy!
 Many days I don’t bother getting dressed.
 I drink more coffee than is probably recommended by physicians and I sit on my duff far too many hours.

 But I’m happy.
 I love my job.
 I couldn’t say that the last few years of teaching.

 The only disadvantage is that I am back to living in a bit of a bubble.
 Now I have to force myself to leave the house, to get involved in local groups, take classes, meet new people.

 So I hope to write a bit more here.
 Just for fun.
 Not fiction but to connect with readers, to do the things I used to do way back when I first started blogging and ended up meeting some pretty great people.
 And my fanfiction community, well, I’m still friends with many of those people.
 Real life friends now. 😀